NERC-CEH/npms-app/CONTRIBUTING.md

 takes care of passing the ES6 code through Babel and pulling the code together to make an *dist/main/app.js* file that is loaded in the *index.html*.

+## Environment

+For the app to work correctly you will need to specify some backend variables.
+ The build process loads environment variables from a .env file.
+The required ones are: REGISTER_URL, REPORT_URL, RECORD_URL, APP_SECRET (iform mobile auth login)

 ## Style Guide